 Shutter count is the number of times a camera's shutter mechanism has operated.
-It's comparable to the mileage on a car and is used to assess a camera's past usage.
+It's comparable to mileage on a car and is used to assess the camera's usage history.

 Why It Matters

-The shutter mechanism has a limited lifespan.
-After a certain number of actuations, it may start to fail and require replacement, which is costly.
+The shutter assembly has a limited lifespan.
+After a certain number of actuations, it may begin to fail and require replacement, which is costly.
 Knowing this figure helps you assess price and risk.

 How to Check